-- Kirkland Lake is another city that owes its rich existence to gold mining.
+- existence to gold mining.
 The "Kirkland Lake Mile of Gold" was named after seven major mines located virtually in the town.
-Visit the Museum of Northern History in Kirkland Lake housed in a chateau-style mansion built by Sir Harry Oakes that celebrates the town's cultural heritage.
+Visit the Museum of Northern History housed in a chateau-style mansion built by Sir Harry Oakes that celebrates the town's cultural heritage.
 Visit the historic Toburn Gold Mine which was the first mine in the area and produced 42 million ounces of gold.
 Wander the main street as it weaves past historic buildings.
-The city celebrates its 100-year centenary in 2020. - Iroquois Falls was built as a company town on the Abitibi River, but has turned to tourism after closure of the newsprint mill.
+The city celebrated its 100-year centenary in 2020. - Iroquois Falls was built as a company town on the Abitibi River, but has turned to tourism after closure of the newsprint mill.
 It is known as "The Garden Town of the North" where the community takes great pride in flowers and vegetable gardens.
-Visit Anson Park to view the Shay 70 Locomotive that used to operate through town, or take a tour of the Pioneer Museum to find out how Iroquois Falls came to be.
+Visit Anson Park to view the Shay 70 Locomotive that used to operate through town, or take a tour of the Pioneer Museum.